Multi-vitamins are the often our first choice when buying a health supplement, but are they worth it?

 However most vitamins are synthetically manufactured by a similar process to pharmaceuticals.
 Pharmaceutical companies are systematically buying out the natural supplement makers!

 3 mistakes to consider:

 Mistake 1.
 A well branded multi-vitamin promoted by a famous person will take care of micro-nutrient needs and even make up for missed meals or take-away food.

-Multi-vitamin supplements have a lot of ingredients but the amounts are very small, well below therapeutic values.
-Supplements can only support the matrix of food.
+Multi-vitamin supplements have many ingredients however the amounts are usually therapeutic values.
+And supplements can only support the matrix of good food.

 Mistake 2.
 Buying a bigger quantity of a discount brand is good value.

 Answer: The old saying holds true – you get what you pay for.